 The multilayered architectural wealth of Galata is not only limited to its Genoese heritage.
-The richness of the neighborhood consists of a conspicuous number of buildings dating from the Byzantine period, the Latin domination but also urban and architectural interventions dating from the Ottoman conquests until the beginning of the Republican era and beyond.
+The richness of the neighborhood consists of a conspicuous number of buildings dating from the Byzantine period, the Latin domination but also urban and architectural interventions dating from the Ottoman conquests until the beginning of the Republican era and beyond can still be identified.